mohsinali1990/mohsinali1990.github.io/_pages/about.md

 - Phenotype and genotype association studies (QTL, GWAS, GS)
 - Data visualization

 I’m very happy to talk about my research projects and sciences with you.
-Please feel free to PM me on ResearchGate.
+Please feel free to contact me via [email](mali1990@yahoo.com).
 <br/><br/>
 # _This is personal GitHub webpage, created and maintained by myself_